 We apologize if we’ve missed including photos and names of everyone present on Sunday’s braai at Frikkie’s Dam.
 Hopefully, next time, we won’t be so preoccupied with the wonder of it all, failing to include everyone in our photos.

-Again, and we mean again thanks to Louise and Danie, and all of our friends in the bush for making this life truly feel like “home.”
-Wherever we may travel in the world, our memories will travel with us…in our hearts, in our minds and in our eternal love of Marloth Park, South Africa.
+Again, and we mean again, thanks to Louise and Danie and all of our friends in the bush for making this life genuinely feel like “home.”
+Wherever we may travel in the world, our memories will travel with us…in our hearts, in our minds, and our eternal love of Marloth Park, South Africa.

 Happy day to all!